AS9120B, ISO 9001:2015, and FAA AC 0056B ACCREDITED

 APUs are considered small fuel cell units that serve as feasible alternatives to other forms of power supply that can remedy the issues associated with higher energy consumption by mobile systems.
 In most cases, APUs are constructed with weight, volume, and reliability metrics that suit a variety of applications.
 For aircraft, APUs are usually designed with certain requirements, accounting for the size of the cabin, the amount of bleed air needed to power the environmental packs, and the generator size needed to power the cockpit and cabin.

 For on-ground operations, APUs serve particularly important roles.
-APUs generate electrical power for the cockpit and cabin, and they produce pneumatic pressure to operate the cabin air conditioning systems.
+Auxiliary power units (APUs) generate electrical power for the cockpit and cabin, and they produce pneumatic pressure to operate the cabin air conditioning systems.
 During flight, APUs can be used for electrical power or bleed air to restart the engines in the event of engine failure.
 For example, the APU was critical in the unprecedented landing of US Airways Flight 1549 in the Hudson River, providing electrical power when the engine would not restart.

 With the above example in mind, the other main function of the APU is to start the main engines.
 The blades of the main engines turn with the use of bleed air from the APU turbine.
 This movement generates ample airflow through the main engine, allowing the fuel-air mixture to ignite and start the engine.
 Without airflow, the engine may overheat, damaging the entire apparatus.
 Once the engine reaches an idle power speed, the power supply from the APU is removed.
 Then, the other engines are started with the use of an APU or another source of high-pressure air from the already started engine.
 This is known as “cross bleed,” and is a common method for restarting an engine that has failed.